Maumagnaguagno/HyperTensioN/README.md

 - Use the precondition in you favor, you do not need to test things twice using a smart method decomposition.
 - Unification is costly, avoid generate at any cost, match your values once and propagate them as long as possible.
 - Even if a precondition or effect is an empty set you need to declare, use ```[]```.
-- Empty predicate sets must be put in the initial state at the problem file, otherwise the system thinks the value is ```nil```.
-  - This also avoids predicate naming typos, as all predicates must be previously defined.
+- Empty predicate sets must be put in the initial state at the problem file.
+This avoids predicate naming typos, as all predicates must be previously defined.

 ## API